wp-plugins/event-calendar-newsletter/readme.txt

 == Description ==

-Take your events calendar feed and turn it into newsletter-friendly text!
-No more manual copying and pasting from your calendar.
+Take your events calendar feed and turn it into a newsletter-friendly format, so you can copy into your MailChimp, Constant Contact or other newsletter sending service.
+No more manual copying, pasting and formatting from your calendar.

 Compatible with:

 * [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/)
 * [Ajax Event Calendar](http://wordpress.org/plugins/ajax-event-calendar/)

-Is your calendar not supported or looking for other features?
-Let me know in the support threads and I'll see what I can do!
-Contributions also welcome.
+Want your event calendar supported?  <a href="mailto:brian@brianhogg.com">Let me know</a>.

 Some additional features I'm considering: